VOYA-SignBridge/VOYA-CollectorFE/README.md

 # VOYA Motion Capture Frontend

-A professional React + TypeScript application for collecting and processing motion capture data using MediaPipe Holistic for real-time pose detection.
+A professional React + TypeScript application for collecting and processing motion capture data using MediaPipe Hands for real-time pose detection.

 ## 🚀 Quick Start